-Overall Jan 1 thru Mar 31, 2010 To Date
+Overall Oct 1 thru Dec 31, 2010 To Date

 Total Projected Budget from All Sources N/A \$650,000.00

 Total CDBG Program Funds Budgeted N/A \$650,000.00

 Program Funds Drawdown \$0.00 \$492,191.00

-Obligated CDBG DR Funds \$0.00 \$650,000.00
+Program Funds Obligated \$0.00 \$650,000.00

-Expended CDBG DR Funds \$0.00 \$492,191.00
+Program Funds Expended \$0.00 \$492,191.00

 Lower Manhattan Transportation Planning \$0.00 \$492,191.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

 LMDC PLANNING - ECONOMIC ANALYSIS --- LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
-LMDC¿s planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
-The agency¿s planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
-Specifically, LMDC¿s planning activities include expansive analyses of Lower Manhattan¿s transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
+LMDC planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
+The agency&rsquos planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
+Specifically, LMDC planning activities include expansive analyses of Lower Manhattan&rsquos transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
 Based on these analyses, LMDC will develop and propose concept plans for specific areas and projects in Lower Manhattan.
-LMDC¿s planning activities focus on the administration of the competition and planning for the memorial.
+LMDC planning activities focus on the administration of the competition and planning for the memorial.
 As part of the planning process, LMDC engages in economic analysis activities focusing on the economic impact and financial assessment of proposed development projects and programs for Lower Manhattan.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.
 The end date for this activity encompasses anticipated programmatic and/or financial activity.